Josh Jordan-Roberts: Background

 Josh Jordan-Roberts was born in Leeds, West Yorkshire, England.
 He is the son of the rugby league footballer; Rob Roberts (known by the nickname of "Two Bobs").

 He was a pupil at Temple Moor High School, Halton, Leeds, he played rugby league for Temple Moor High School in the curtain raiser before the 2010 Challenge Cup Final between the Warrington Wolves and the Leeds Rhinos at Wembley Stadium, London on Saturday 28 August 2010.

 Bradford Bulls

 He joined the Bradford Bulls on a loan deal during February 2017.

 Rochdale Hornets

-On 13 August 2020 it as announced that Jordan-Roberts would join the Rochdale Hornets from the 2021 season on a 2-year deal.
+On 13 August 2020 it as announced that Jordan-Roberts would join the Rochdale Hornets from the 2021 season on a two-year deal.

+Midlands Hurricanes

+In November 2024, Jordan-Roberts joined Midlands Hurricanes.